AuroraHosts/public-docs/docs/VPS/Using SSH Keys with Linux.md

 <div class="text--center"><img src={require('../../images/VPS/Using_SSHKeys/4_Adding_Key.png').default} alt="Termius key added" height="50%" width="50%"/></div>

-5. Once you're done click the save button at the top right and you've now added your key.
+5. Once you're done, click the save button at the top right.
+You've now added your key.
 ---

 ### Using the ssh key on your VPS